Remote Auditing techniques and guidelines

 Requirements and procedures for conducting a Remote Audit or Remote Interactive Evaluation of compliance matters.

-The course is ideal for Government Regulators, Quality Management teams, Department Managers, Administrators and other individuals responsible for conducting internal audits and/or external audits of regulatory compliance and other standards.
+The course is ideal for Government Regulators, Quality Management teams, Department Managers, Administrators, ISO certification auditors/inspectors and more.
+It will generally assist any individual responsible for conducting an internal audit and/or an external audit of regulatory compliance (such as GMP inspections/audits and QRM/PQS audits).

 Remote Auditing Guidelines and Remote Inspection Techniques